wadholm/microblog/ansible/README.md

 ### Credentials

 #### ssh-keys
 Without ssh-key files we need to enter the password for out ssh-key every time we run a task.
-To avoid this make sure you have added your ssh-key to the ssh-agent.
+To avoid this, make sure you have added your ssh-key to the ssh-agent.
 Do following commands or run `make add-ssh` in root folder (you need to replace <path-to-ssh-key> in `Makefile` to use this command).

 ```
 eval "$(ssh-agent -s)"